ducklang-community/ducklang/README.md

                             angle (otherwise default 0.0),
                             color (otherwise default 'green'):

     checksResult = preCheck blaster with angle, thrust

     add log with info: 'Hi {name}!
 Your favourite drink is {drink}.'

     state... of turbo with { angle, thrust,
                              size: usage of self } otherwise default 'poor'

     when state
         is 'good':
             add log with info: 'Turbo is go!' result launchBoosters of self with angle, thrust, state

         is 'okay':
             add log with warning: 'Turbo is iffy :/' result launchBoosters of self with angle, thrust, state

         otherwise:
             result 'stopped'

 ```

-See [fixtures/definitions.dg](fixtures/definitions.dg) for example code.
+See [fixtures/definitions.dg](fixtures/definitions.dg) for more example code.

 ## Usage